theLeague-AI/TheLeagueAI_main/README.md

 - Lesson 17 - Accuracy Metrics 2
 - Lesson 18 - Tuning Your Model 1
 - Lesson 19 - Tuning Your Model 2
-- Lesson 20 - Complete ML/DS workflow 1
+- Lesson 20 - Complete ML/DS Workflow 1
-- Lesson 21 - Complete ML/DS workflow 2
+- Lesson 21 - Complete ML/DS Workflow 2
 - Lesson 22 - Preparation for the Competition

 ### How Can You Contribute